MAS296 Fourier Theory (NJTech)

 - Familiarise students with abstract and axiomatic mathematics.

-- Students should be familiar with a range of examples of these concepts.
+- Students should be familiar with a range of examples of these concepts, including the space of continuous periodic functions.

 16 lectures, 16 tutorials